-Through sponsors, donations, and fundraisers, Hlub Foundation provides the following monetary scholarships to support education for Hmong and refugee students.
+Through donors, Hlub Foundation provides the following monetary scholarships to support education for Hmong and refugee students.
 Applications are accepted annually from Sept.
 1st through Nov.
 30th.
 Award letters are sent out on February 1st.

-Awards come directly from our generous sponsors and donors, who financially contributed to make the scholarships available.
+Awards come directly from our generous donors, who financially contributed to make the scholarships available.
 We thank you for your kindness and your positive contribution to the community.
-Complete list of donations.
+Past donors.